The Night With… 2019 Call for Score for Emerging Composers

 From the initial submissions up to five works will be chosen for a workshop with The Hermes Experiment on 24th November in the Scottish Music Centre, Glasgow (time tbc).
 Fewer may be selected at the discretion of the judges.
 One of the five works will be chosen to feature in The Night With… concerts later in the week.
 This call for scores is as much about finding and developing interesting new music and composers as finding a new work that will fit within the programme.

-Scores will be assessed entirely anonymously and The Night With…, as an inclusive organisation, particularly welcomes applications from emerging female and non-binary composers based in Scotland.
+Scores will be assessed entirely anonymously and The Night With…, as an inclusive organisation based in Scotland, particularly welcomes applications from emerging female and non-binary composers.

 All scores must be submitted under a pseudonym.
 Any scores with identifying marks will be discarded.